Get the #1 Bestseller on Medicare - FREE!

 Harrisonburg

 Explore More Discovery Museum creates a world of wonder for young children.
-Many interactive, multi-sensory learning exhibits include a kitchen, farmer’s market, construction zone, medical center, TV studio, science lab, vehicle service center, theater, farm, art studio, dental office, imagination zone and more.
+Many interactive, multi-sensory learning exhibits include a kitchen, farmer’s market, construction zone, medical center, TV studio, science lab, vehicle service center, theater, farm, art studio, dental office, imagination zone, and more.
+Visit for just $3 per person.

 Jamestown